dcealopez/f1-alerts-telegram-bot/README.md

 - Sends reminder alerts for incoming sessions.
 - Shows the weather report of the circuit for incoming sessions.
 - Generates and sends photos for the results of each session.
-- Displays updated driver and constructor standings after each Grand Prix.
+- Displays updated driver and constructor standings after each race.

 ### Configuration